 This strikes at the heart of our Western materialistic, secular culture, which teaches us that we “deserve” a high standard of life and urges us to continuously accumulate more and better things; and at the heart of mankind, which naturally seeks its own well-being above all else.
 Jesus teaches us that contrary to our natural inclinations, “Whoever finds their life will lose it, and whoever loses their life for my sake will find it.”
 (Matthew 10:39)

 I don’t know about anyone else, but for me, I desire to be “rich toward God” and not toward myself, because that is all that is going to last forever.
-I don’t want to foolishly live as if this life is all there is, and I want treasure in heaven waiting for me when I die.Comments: 0
+I don’t want to foolishly live as if this life is all there is, and lose everything when I die.Comments: 0

 One of my friends is a fairly new Christian.
 She recently remarked that she didn’t like reading the Old Testament, and when I asked why, she said “God just seems awfully angry.”
 I replied with something profound like “hmm”, and the conversation went on from there.